Fohdeesha/quanta-brocade/documentation/config.md

 clock summer-time
 clock timezone gmt GMT-05
 sntp server 216.239.35.0
-sntp server 216.239.35.0
+sntp server 216.239.35.4
 ```
 You can specify up to 8 or as little NTP servers as you'd like.
 Only IP addresses are allowed, no hostnames.
+The IP's in the example above are Google's public NTP servers.

 ## Saving & Conclusions